|

 50-amp ESD events.

-is 20 volts.
-Above 20 volts, an “avalanche” condition exists, and,
+to 20 volts.
+Above the maximum peak inverse voltage, an “avalanche” condition exists, and,

 although not designed to be used this way, no damage will come to the